 Nestled in the heart of Virginia's Blue Ridge, the Roanoke County of today is the product of a long and varied history.

-Maintaining excellent schools, ensuring effective public safety, and promoting competitive economic development remain top priorities for the county.
+Maintaining excellent schools, ensuring effective public safety, and promoting competitive economic development are top priorities for the county.
 Adaptive administration, regional cooperation, and public-private partnerships are leading the way.

 Roanoke County is fortunate to have an abundance of recreational activities and high-quality, award-winning fine arts and cultural organizations.